-- digitally transforming the administration with horizontal initiatives for the deployment of efficient, safe and easy-to-use public services and for a generalised access to emerging technologies; - deploying leading digitisation projects, e.g. in the areas of health, justice or employment; and - supporting the digitisation of territorial administrations, Autonomous Communities and local entities.
+- Digitally transforming the administration with horizontal initiatives for the deployment of efficient, safe and easy-to-use public services and for a generalised access to emerging technologies; - Deploying leading digitisation projects, e.g. in the areas of health, justice or employment; and - Supporting the digitisation of territorial administrations, Autonomous Communities and local entities.

-Among some of the plan's key measures are:
+Some of the plan's key measures are: